 Anthony Robbins, leadership and peak performance expert, famously charges $100,000 for one coaching session.
-Sounds a lot, considering the average life coaching session retails at around $200/hr.
+Sounds a lot, considering the average coaching session retails at around $200/hr.

 - A. He drives around, 'popping in' to meet people for coffee.